 A mining disaster in Pennsylvania was coming to a much happier end on this date in 2002.
 Nine coal miners were brought to the surface at the Quecreek mine, four days after they were trapped below ground by flooding.
 Many Americans spent Saturday night of that weekend watching live TV coverage of the efforts to rescue the miners.

-Two women who became familiar faces on Saturday night TV in the 1970s were born on July 28th, 1948.
-During the ’70s, Sally Struthers played Gloria on “All in the Family,” and Georgia Engel was Georgette on “The Mary Tyler Moore Show.”
+Two women who became familiar faces on Saturday night TV in the 1970s have birthdays on July 28th.
+During the ’70s, Sally Struthers (born 1947) played Gloria on “All in the Family,” and Georgia Engel (1948) was Georgette on “The Mary Tyler Moore Show.”

 April 24th in history: